 Dave: Yeah, we get that - or the add-on affair.

 Jim: The add-on affair.

 Dave: Yeah, where the marriage is great.
-You aren’t planning on leaving.
+You’re not planning on leaving it.
 You’re both dedicated to it - your marriages.
 But you have this one little activity or behavior or whatever it is that you share together.
 And it’s very legitimate many times, but it’s during that connection you build this emotional friendship that’s way too, uh, compulsive.
 And it actually does turn into a sexual affair many times - not always, but many times it does.
-Then the last one is that emotional attachment, that reconnection where you go back to an old girlfriend or boyfriend, and you find them and it’s, like, 30 days and you’re crazy in love with them again.
+Then the last one is that emotional attachment - that reconnection where you go back to an old girlfriend or boyfriend, and you find them and it’s, like, 30 days and you’re crazy in love with them again.

 Jim: Reconnecting with people from your old high school class.

 Dave: You never forget stuff from adolescence.
 We talked about cars last time and everything else.
 You just never forget those old girlfriends or boyfriends.

 Jim: Dave, those are all the outside factors, but we have internal factors, too that you point out in the book.
 What role does our family of origin play in these risks of infidelity?